 100th Meridian Ranching is owned and operated by Justin & Bryn Rader.
 Both Bryn and Justin grew up on family ranches in the Texas panhandle near the 100th Meridian.
 We are 5th generation ranchers and have a deep love for the ranching way of life.
 While we love the lifestyle that ranching provides, we also realize that in order for it to be a viable option for future generations to pursue, ranching must also be profitable and sustainable for the people, land, and animals.
 We strive for excellence in those areas.
 Currently, we operate owned and leased land in the Canadian, Texas, region and have several main enterprises: cow-calf production, bred heifers, custom grazing, and bull leasing.

 We're located in the northeast corner of the Texas panhandle, making it easy for us to serve a wide range of cattle country.
 Most of our bulls are black Angus, Red Angus, and Charolais.
-We can serve any ranchers needs.
 We listen to each rancher's needs, situation, and help match the best bull for their operation.

 Justin is a 2007 graduate of Oklahoma State University with a Bachelor of Science degree in rangeland management and a 2008 graduate of Texas Christian University’s Ranch Management Program.
 Bryn is a 2007 graduate of West Texas A&M University with a Bachelor of Science degree in nursing and a 2015 graduate of Vanderbilt University with a Master of Science in Nursing.
 We have both completed the Ranching for Profit school and are currently board members in their Executive Link program.
 Justin ranches full time, and Bryn is a nurse practitioner in the emergency department and also plays an active role on the ranch.
-We have a very energetic son, Lincoln, who loves to be involved in every aspect of ranching.
+We have two energetic sons, Lincoln & Griffin, who love to be involved in every aspect of ranching.

 Here's What Makes Us Different